 Olivier Laurent has worked with photography on both sides of the Atlantic—raised in France, beginning his career in London and continuing at TIME Lightbox in New York and the Washington Post in Washington, D.C.
 Throughout, Laurent has remained passionate about discovering how great photographs are made, while consistently drawing attention to inspiring projects and groundbreaking work by established masters and new pioneers.

-LC: You have broad and eclectic tastes when it comes to photography—but you’re currently serving on a jury for the LensCulture Street Photography Awards.
-What’s special about street photography for you?
+LC: You have broad and eclectic tastes when it comes to photography—but what’s special about street photography for you?
 I know you’re always interested in cutting-edge/innovative work—have you seen any street photography lately that falls in that category?

 OL: There’s something poetic about street photography.
 It’s not just about being there, it’s about imagination, it’s about seeing the future, and by that I mean being able to anticipate where different elements of a photograph—the street, the signs, the people—will align to make the perfect picture.
 There are a lot of street photographers out there, but the great ones are poets and, like in any other field of photography, there are just a few of them.